cryptoboost4-spec/BESTIESAPP/SETTINGS_PAGE_TUTORIAL_PLAN.md

 - Users who haven't reviewed settings
 - Users with incomplete notification setup

+## Prompt Card (Before Tutorial Starts)
+**Component**: TutorialPromptCard (reuse from home tutorial) **Content**:
+- Emoji: ⚙️
+- Title: "Let's Set Up Your Settings"
+- Body: "We'll walk you through notifications, privacy, and security.
+Takes about 2 minutes.
+You can skip any step."
+- Highlight: "✅ Take control of your privacy and safety"
+- Time estimate: "⏱️ About 2 minutes.
+You can skip anytime."
+- Actions:
+  - "Start Tutorial" button
+  - "Skip - I'll explore on my own" link

 ## Tutorial Steps

 ### Step 1: Notification Settings
 **Element**: NotificationSettings section
 **Content**:
 - Title: "Stay Connected"
 - Body: "Enable notifications so your besties can reach you in emergencies.
-Choose how you want to be notified - email, SMS, or push notifications.
-Test your alerts to make sure everything works!"
+Choose how you want to be notified - email, SMS, or push notifications."
+- Actions:
+  - "Skip" button
+  - "Try It" button (opens test alert modal, then continues)
-- Actions: Continue button
+  - "Continue" button (if skipped)

 ### Step 2: Messenger Integration (Conditional)
 **Element**: MessengerLinkDisplay section (if feature enabled)